 On the same overcast evening, somewhere in the darkness, less than a mile outside the perimeter of the airstrip, a small team of VC was setting up a tripod, and adjusting distance and direction.
 At 0200, a 60-mm mortar burst from its tube with a ssss.

 In less than two seconds, a 12-inch rocket flying at 336 mph arced toward the tent of the man scheduled to leave in just hours.
 The mortar impacted near his cot — exploded in a ball of fire — shattering his dreams, charring his body, and extinguishing his life evermore.

 He would still be returning home.
 Just not in the cheering section of the jet with pretty, good smelling, round-eyed female flight-attendants.
 He died in this stinking, godforsaken country with just a wake-up up remaining!

-Incredibly, 1,448 servicemen died on their last scheduled day in Vietnam.
-They were killed with a day or less to go before coming home!
+Incredibly, like the man above, 1,448 servicemen died on their last scheduled day in Vietnam!

 “We have reached an important point where the end begins to come into view . . .
 I am absolutely certain that whereas in 1965 the enemy was winning, today he is certainly losing.”
 General William Westmoreland, November 21, 1967.